Dance to the Beat: Celebrating the Vibrant Story of Afro Dance

 Afro dance revealed itself to be far bigger than either of us had imagined.

-From those early conversations, Dance to the Beat took shape, not as a reactionary film, but as a thoughtful, intentional documentary rooted in listening.
-We structured the film around eight chapters, inspired by the eight count in dance, a rhythm that grounds movement while allowing expression.
+From those early conversations, Dance to the Beat took shape.
+This was not a reactionary film but a thoughtful, intentional documentary rooted in listening.
+We structured the film around eight chapters, inspired by the eight count in dance.
+This rhythm grounds movement while allowing for expression.

 Some of those chapters explore: